RileyMathews/django-deployment/readme.md

 This guide will assume understanding of basic django development principals and shell commands.

 ## notes on what should be matching
-anywhere you see here the word myproject wrapped in {} like {myproject} that should be replaced with the name of the directory you choose for your directory that is a parent of your environment directory and django directory
+anywhere you see here the word myproject wrapped in {} like {myproject} that should be replaced with the name of the directory you choose for your directory that is your django project which you run your 'manage.py' file from.

 anywhere you see {virtualuser} replace it with the username you created for your virtual machine